ferrance/dizave58/readme.md

 The large thumb keys operate as shift when held.
 This has made a huge difference for me.
 I can'd believe space isn't shift everywhere, it just works so well.

+None of my Lilys have LEDs.
+(Don't get me started on how the PCBs in the lily58 glow repository are broken).
+And, in any event, the MT3 keycaps I am using on them don't let the light through anyway.
+So as much as I enjoy a good light show, I've disabled it in this keymap.

 # todo